 Our offices are opened because we are deemed essential providers pursuant to Gov. Lamont's executive order.
 We have taken extraordinary steps to safeguard our team members and our clients.
 We have talked to a great number of new clients and have answered many of their questions so they know what they should be doing moving forward to get the best medical care and to improve as quickly as possible.
 We are discussing client cases via remote online platforms, in some cases, we are meeting with clients, while social distancing and wearing masks, in a separate office suite which is disinfected after every client meeting.
 We have also met with clients out of our office while exercising safeguards that have been suggested by various governmental agencies.

-We cannot stress the importance of contacting an experienced personal injury lawyer as soon as possible after you have been injured in some type of an accident.
-There are a number of things that you can be doing and that you should not be doing after you have been injured.
-There are also a number of specialized issues regarding your case due to the restrictions that have been put into place due to this pandemic.
+There are a number of specialized issues regarding your case due to the restrictions that have been put into place due to this pandemic.
+We cannot stress the importance of contacting an experienced personal injury lawyer as soon as possible after you have been injured in some type of accident.
+There are a number of things that you can be doing and a number of things that you should not be doing after you have been injured.
 We have suggestions on how to best handle your situation and we would be happy to discuss your particular case and advise you as to what you should be doing.

 We take these cases on a contingency fee basis and advance the costs to develop your case.
 In other words, you do not have to come up with any money out of pocket to have us begin working on your case.
 We are only paid when we recover money damages for you.
 If there is no recovery then you will owe us no legal fees and no costs.
 We take all of the financial risks so you can concentrate on what's most important which is getting better as quickly as possible.

 It is especially important that you contact us as soon as possible given the current status of matters affecting how you can get medical care and treatment, what you can be doing to get better quicker, how you can develop your claim for lost wages, and getting a better sense as to what you need to be doing to help us, help you get more money for your accident or injury case.
-Contact us today and will be happy to provide you with free information and advice.
+Call or email us today and will be happy to provide you with free information and advice!